msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 #### Usage

-This script updates sys-devel/llvm with an LLVM cherrypick of your choosing, and copies the cherrypick into sys-devel/llvm/files/cherry.
+This script updates the proper ChromeOS packages with an LLVM cherrypick of your choosing, and copies the cherrypick into patch folders of the packages.

 Usage:

 ```
+./cherrypick_cl.py --chroot_path /abs/path/to/chroot --start_sha llvm
-./cherrypick_cl.py --sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021
+--sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021 --sha 174c3eb69f19ff2d6a3eeae31d04afe77e62c021
 ```

-It tries to autodetect a lot of things (e.g., sys-devel/llvm's path, the "start"/"end" revisions to set, etc.) For more information, please see the `--help`
+It tries to autodetect a lot of things (e.g., packages changed by each sha, their ebuild paths, the "start"/"end" revisions to set, etc.) By default the script creates a local patch.
+Use --create_cl option to create a CL instead.
+For more information, please see the `--help`

 ### `revert_checker.py`